Buggy friendly walk (a few steps – see walk report below)

 Car park at east end of Castle Walk, Doonfoot (KA7 4HH).
 Local bus services stop on Greenan Road, a short walk from the start point.
 Ayr Train Station is 2 miles away.

 I was delighted when my mum called me this morning to ask if I was walking this afternoon and could she come along with me!
-It was to be another sunny day so of course the answers were yes and yes :-) I will be honest, the first part of the route along the cycle track got a little boring after a while – long and straight without much to see most of the time.
-Tunnels are the main feature, some nice bunches of daffodils and a view down into the gardens of Brig O’ Doon Hotel from one of the bridges.
+It was to be another sunny day so of course the answers were yes and yes 🙂

-If I were to take this track again I would come off in Alloway next to Brig O’ Doon and head into Rozelle from there.
-However thanks to my annoying curiosity to know where it ended and whether or not it got more interesting further along, we stayed on it MUCH further than that…. yawn!
-As it turns out it stays boring, and it ends at A79 Maybole Road!
+If I were to walk this route again I might choose to come off in Alloway next to Brig O’ Doon and head into Rozelle from there.
+However thanks to my annoying curiosity to know where the cycle track ended and what features of interest there might be further along, we stayed on it MUCH further than that…. yawn!
+As it turns out it’s quite boring from that point on, as there isn’t much of a view.
+It ends at A79 Maybole Road.

 From here we came across a lovely track along Slaphouse Burn into Rozelle.
 We stopped here to have a bite to eat and let Thomas throw stones into the burn for a little while.
 This is the part with some steps but it was easy enough to bump the buggy up them.
 If you prefer not to do that there are alternative routes you can take into Rozelle via the housing estate.